Feature #11009: Improve ISO building and testing throughput and latency

 I'll check munin data in a month or so, to confirm that I'm done here.

-#11 Updated by intrigeri almost 3 years ago
+#11 Updated by intrigeri about 3 years ago

 - Status changed from In Progress to Resolved